RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 ![Walled Off Staircase](Walled Off Staircase.png)

-Depending on how you've hit the caverns, it might end up to be a lot of work, but do it, otherwise there's bee things in your central staircase.
+Depending on how you've hit the caverns, it might end up to be a lot of work, but do it, otherwise there will be things in your central staircase.
 You don't want that, trust me.
 Build stairs where you need to and don't forget that things can go diagonal and can also fly!
 Wall off everything.